omidgh1/Tripadvisor_web_scraping/README.md

-# Tripavisor web scraping by city
+# Tripavisor web scraping by city name in python
+### Selenium and BeautifulSoup libraries